 The day came to depart for the surface.
-It almost didn’t seem strange to Mal that Robon was with them.
-He had been so omnipresent these past two weeks that it almost felt like he was part of the crew.
+It almost didn’t seem strange to him that Robon was with them.
+He had been so omnipresent these past two-plus weeks that it almost felt like he was part of the crew.

 He’d caught him taking furtive glances at Zoe, especially at the party, where she had dressed in a ravishing black get-up.